Memorial planned for newlyweds killed in car crash

 FAYETTEVILLE, Ark.
-(KNWA) — Sarah and Evan Nuessner, both 26, were married in late October and now they will rest together forever.
+(KFTA) — Sarah and Evan Nuessner, both 26, were married in late October and now they will rest together forever.

 A memorial service will be held on Saturday, January 18, at 4 p.m. at Turrentine-Jackson-Morrow, 2525 Central Expressway North, Allen, Texas, according to a family member’s Facebook post.